Skip to main content

 import duckdb

-# run a query to check verify that you are connected
+# Run a query to verify the connection

 con.sql("SHOW DATABASES").show()